 A highly interesting team is Rayo Vallecano.
 Rayo comes from the neighborhood Vallecas, one of the areas of Madrid that has a high number of Latin American immigrants.

 Since the 1970s, Rayo Vallecano has been an elevator team, bouncing up and down between La Liga and Segunda División.
-On several occasions, the club has impressed at the big stage.
+On several occasions, the club has impressed on the big stage.
 It finished 8th in La Liga in the 2012-13 season and once participated in the UEFA Cup.

 It’s a working-class club with mostly left-wing fans.
 Rayo’s ultras frequently display political messages and are often criticized by authorities.
 Rayo has a rivalry with Atlético Madrid.
 Matches against Real are also passionate.